 - 1.1.1 RSK Ireland Ltd (hereafter 'RSK') has been instructed by the Southern Regional Assembly (SRA) to carry out a Strategic Environmental Assessment (SEA) of the Southern, Eastern and Midland Regional ERDF Programme 2021 2027 (Hereafter referred to as 'the Regional Programme').
 This Regional Programme supports the objectives of the Regional Spatial and Economic Strategy (RSES) for the Southern Region 2020 -2032 and the Regional Spatial and Economic Strategy (RSES) for the Eastern and Midland Region 2019 2031. - 1.1.2 SEA is a systematic process for evaluating the environmental consequences of proposed plans or programmes to ensure environmental issues are fully integrated and addressed at the earliest appropriate stage of decision making, with a view to promoting sustainable development.
 The process of SEA was introduced under European Directive 2001/42/EC12 on the assessment of the effects of certain plans and programmes on the environment (SEA Directive) and came into force in 2001. - 1.1.3 The Directive requires the SRA, as the programming authority, to assess the likely significant effects of its plans and programmes on: "the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship of the above factors" including "secondary, cumulative, synergistic, short, medium, and long-term, permanent and temporary positive and negative effects". - 1.1.4 In Ireland the enabling legislation is the European Communities (Environmental Assessment of Certain Plans and Programmes) Regulations 2004 (SI 435/2004), as amended in 2011 by SI200/2011, and the Planning and Development (Strategic Environmental Assessment) Regulations 2004 as amended in 2011 (Irish SI 436/2004 and SI 201/2011).
 Hereafter collectively referred to as 'the SEA Regulations'. - 1.1.5 The purpose of this report is to evaluate the likely environmental effects of implementing the Regional Programme as per the requirements of the Directive and the SEA Regulations.
-This includes an assessment of realistic alternative approaches and options, as well as the suggestion of mitigation and enhancement measures to prevent, reduce and offset any significant adverse effects on the environment of implementing the Regional Programme. - 1.1.6 This report has been issued into statutory consultation by SRA and is available to view and comment on by other interested organisations and members of the public in parallel with the consultation period for the Regional Programme.
-More detail on the consultation period is available in Section 9.
+This includes an assessment of realistic alternative approaches and options, as well as the suggestion of mitigation and enhancement measures to prevent, reduce and offset any significant adverse effects on the environment of implementing the Regional Programme. - 1.1.6 This post consultation edition of the Environmental Report has been produced to take account of responses received during the public consultation on it and the Regional Programme.